konex5/mdot11/README.md

 ## Abstract

-`fhmdot` has two components :
+`mdot11` claims to :

-* a library dedicated to the gate application <!-- which could be chained (:smirk_cat:) which give a new dimension for quantum gate application simulations.​ -->
+* interface the *mdot* library
-* a python interface to quickly use the implementation.
+* provide a way to optimize python code when needed.

 ## Design